Matching-free Acquisition of Channels with Anisotropic Wavefronts: AWC Formulation

-\emph{Remark 2 (Rayleigh Criterion in AWC)}: In the SWC model, the plane wave approximation is valid when the propagation distance exceeds the Rayleigh distance $2D^2/\lambda$, which is equivalent to the wavefront curvature being smaller than $\lambda/(2D^2)$.
-In the AWC model, the wavefront planarity cannot be determined solely by the propagation distance due to the curvature of the reflection surface.
-However, the Rayleigh criterion can still be applied directly to the curvature: the AWC wavefront can be approximated as a plane wave if its maximum principal curvature at the BS array does not exceed $\lambda/(2D^2)$, where $D$ is the diagonal length of the UPA.

-\emph{Remark 3 (Validity of the AWC Formulation)}: The derived AWC model relies on two prerequisites: 1) the GO approximation holds, and 2) the incident wavefront and the reflection surface can be approximated as paraboloids.
-We assume these prerequisites are satisfied throughout our analysis, and scenarios violating these approximations fall beyond the scope of this paper.
+\textit{Remark 2}: The SWC model is a special case of the AWC.
+Specifically, if the two principal curvatures of $\mathbf{Q}_{\text{BS}}$ are identical such that $\mathbf{Q}_{\text{BS}}$ is a scaled identity matrix, the electromagnetic wave impinging on the BS array becomes spherical, causing the AWC to degrade to the SWC.
+Such a condition corresponds to specific propagation scenarios: the LOS path, reflections from perfectly planar surfaces (where the surface curvature matrix is zero), or scattering from ideal point scatterers (where the surface curvature approaches infinity).
+Beyond these scenarios, the SWC model loses its accuracy.

+At the end of this section, we discuss how various physical characteristics affect the degree of wavefront anisotropy of the channel.
+For a single AWC steering vector $\mathbf{c}$, we quantify the degree of wavefront anisotropy using its maximum cosine similarity with the SWC model, defined as:

+where $\mathbf{b}$ denotes a unit length SWC steering vector.
+This maximum cosine similarity directly corresponds to the beamforming energy loss incurred when the SWC model is applied to this AWC path.
+Consequently, it can serve as a criterion to evaluate when the AWC model needs to be adopted.

-At the end of this section, we justify the necessity of adopting the AWC model over the SWC model by analyzing the cosine similarity between their steering vectors.
-For a specific AWC steering vector $\mathbf{c}(\bar{\mathbf{k}}, \bar{\mathbf{Q}})$, we select an optimal SWC steering vector $\mathbf{b}^*$ to maximize their cosine similarity.
-The inner product $\langle \mathbf{b}^*, \mathbf{c} \rangle$ evaluates the best possible approximation accuracy of $\mathbf{c}$ by a spherical wave.
-As derived in Appendix \ref{sec:Appendix}, provided that the incident angle $\theta$ is not excessively large, (i.e., excluding grazing incidence on the BS array), the lower bound of the maximum cosine similarity (denoted as $\beta$) can be estimated by:
+As derived in the Appendix, provided that the incident angle $\theta$ is not excessively large, (i.e., excluding grazing incidence on the BS array), the lower bound of $\beta$ can be estimated by:

 where $t(\mu^*)$ is a scaling factor, and $\mu^*$ is the anisotropic parameter defined as: